ansible/vscode-ansible/README.md

 ## Known limitations

 * The shorthand syntax for module options (key=value pairs) is not supported.
-* Nested module options are not supported yet.
 * Only Jinja *expressions* inside Ansible YAML files are supported.
 In order to have syntax highlighting of Jinja template files, you'll need to install other extension.